austincloudguru/ansible-role-splunk-forwarder/README.md

         roles:
         - splunk-forwarder

-If you want to run this against an AmazonLinxu instance, add the following to your playbook:
+If you want to run this against an AmazonLinux instances, add the following to your playbook, otherwise it will fail.:

      pre_tasks:
        - set_fact: ansible_distribution_major_version=6